BYUCamachoLab/emepy/docs/bragg.md

 # Example: Bragg Grating

-This example shows the capabilities of the PeriodicEME object by designing a Bragg Grating.
+This example shows the capabilities of the EME object by designing a Bragg Grating.
 We begin by importing the similar classes and libraries as the [last example](index.md).
+The script for this example can be found [here](https://github.com/BYUCamachoLab/emepy/blob/master/examples/taper.py)

     import emepy
-    from emepy.FD_modesolvers import ModeSolver_EMpy
+    from emepy.fd import MSEMpy
-    from emepy.eme import Layer, PeriodicEME
+    from emepy.eme import Layer, EME
     from emepy.mode import Mode

     import numpy as np